Food artfully portrayed in a manner reminiscent of the way one would show porn, and/or

 While food porn may be decadent, exotic or sinful, food porn by itself isn't Not Safe for Work (Not Safe For Diets, on the other hand...), and doesn't involve sex.
 This is not to say it can't be combined or used in ways with actual sex appeal.
 Also no relation to aphrodisiacs.

-Compare Impossibly Delicious Food, Supreme Chef, Erotic Eating (where the act of eating the food is a blatant Visual Innuendo), Delicious Distraction (In-Universe version).
+Compare Impossibly Delicious Food, Supreme Chef, Erotic Eating (where the act of eating the food is a blatant Visual Innuendo), Delicious Distraction (In-Universe version), Nutritional Nightmare (where you take unhealthy foods and make them even more unhealthy).
 See also Costume Porn and Scenery Porn.

 Contrast Alien Lunch.

 The entire premise of dining advertisement is to make the diners want to go out and order the food being sold.
 Equating food with sex by having attractive individuals eating the food is one thing, but most food ads will pornograph the food itself on top of that.
 To achieve this end, commercial advertisements will make sure that:

 The food is viewed from angles which make its portions appear larger than they truly are.